data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 We can see that there are two peaks in our histogram of Number of Crimes per Number of Establishments.
 These two peaks represent that there are about 1100 crimes with around 125 children establishments in its radius and there are about 1100 crimes with around 190 children establishments in its radius.
 We suspect that these peaks are a result of a hotspot of crimes within the optimized radius.

-Our hypothesis at the beginning of the project was proximity to child establishments would be positively correlated with the number of drug crimes within our optimized radius.
-However, based on our regression analysis we cannot conclude that our hypothesis was not correct.
+Our hypothesis at the beginning of the project was that proximity to child establishments would be positively correlated with the number of drug crimes within our optimized radius.
+However, based on our regression analysis we can conclude that our hypothesis was not correct.
 There is a larger correlation between all crimes and number of child establishments than between just drug crimes and number of child establishments.
 So all we can conclude is that there is no correlation between drug crimes and proximity to child establishments.
 We suspect that this is due to unreported drug crimes around child establishments.

 #Future Work

 For the Objective Function, the data points represent a definite pattern.
 Further work involves trying to find the best fit equation of this pattern.
 Explanations for why avg(establishments per crime) overtakes avg(establishments per drug crime) at radius 3.3 also seems like an intriguing avenue to explore.
-Also, if we could somehow obtain the ages of the perpetrators of eatch crime we could have found more interesting information.
+Also, if we could possibly obtain the ages of the perpetrators of each crime, we could have possibly analyzed how age has a play in all of this.